-In some applications the coastal bed material is dominated by a single sediment size with patches of other sediment sizes or materials (e.g. shell hash), which may not contribute significantly to morphology change in the areas of interest, but do modify the sediment transport through hiding and exposure.
-For example, it is possible for the bed material to consist of mostly uniform sand with patches of shell fragments (bimodal distribution).
-The shell material is difficult to model numerically because it is usually poorly sorted and its hydraulic properties are unknown.
-In such areas, sediment transport models commonly estimate excessive erosion due to the lack of the hiding effect of the coarser shell material (e.g. Cayocca 2001).
-A better approach is to use the local bed composition to correction for hiding and exposure.
-For single-sized sediment transport, the correction function is calculated following Parker et al. (1982) and others as, where m is an empirical coefficient between 0.5-1.0.
+In many cases on the coast the bed material is dominated by a single sediment size with patches of other sediment sizes or materials (e.g. shell hash), which do not contribute significantly to morphology change at specific regions, but do modify the sediment transport through hiding and exposure.
+For example, it is common for the bed material to have a bimodal distribution with a second peak corresponding to local patches of coarser material consisting mostly of shell fragments.
+The shell material is difficult to model numerically because it is usually poorly sorted and its hydraulic properties are still largely unknown.
+Sediment transport models commonly estimate excessive erosion in these areas if ignoring the hiding effect of the coarser shell material (e.g. Cayocca 2001).

+In the case of single-sized sediment transport, the correction function is calculated following Parker et al. (1982) and others, where m is an empirical coefficient between 0.5-1.0.
 The aforementioned sediment transport capacity equations are implemented by using the transport grain size d_k rather than the bed-material d{50} .
 A single, constant transport size d_k is used, while the bed-material d{50} varies spatially.
 The spatial distribution of d{50} can be obtained from measurement data, and for simplicity is assumed constant during the simulation time.
-This is a major assumption and may not be reasonable for some applications.
-However, this method provides a simple conceptual mechanism for considering an important process in the proposed single-sized sediment transport mode.
-The approach has been successfully applied to Shinnecock Inlet, NY to simulate morphology change at a coastal inlet (Sánchez and Wu 2011a).
-A more accurate but also complex approach is simulate the transport and sorting of multiple sediment.
+It is noted that the best hiding and exposure function may depend on the chosen transport equations and sediment characteristics.
+However, this method provides a simple conceptual mechanism for considering an important process in the proposed single-sized sediment transport model.

-$$\xi_k = \left(\frac{d{50}}{d_k}\right)^m \tag{2-101}$$
+$$\xi_k = \left(\frac{d{50}}{d_k}\right)^m \tag{2-92}$$